Product launch template

 Step 5.
 Gain clarity on your product and price

-In the Messaging and positioning section, write in the details of the product you’re launching right here through a brief description of your product, a short positioning statement (25 words), and a detailed positioning statement (100 words or less).
+In the Messaging and positioning section, write in the details of the product you’re launching right here, including a brief description of your product, a short positioning statement (25 words), and a detailed positioning statement (100 words or less).
 Under that, use the table to outline your value pillars and spell out how your product delivers on those values and solves customer pain points.
 The Pricing section of the template gives you space to jot down your pricing information, including subscription options, packages and tiers, and even the rationale behind your pricing structure.

 Step 6.
 Determine how you’ll spread the word and support your launch

 You’ve documented the what, now record the how in the Distribution channels and launch activities table.
 Whether you’re going to send out a press release or craft a new email campaign, work out the details of what’s going to be done, who’s responsible for it, and when it needs to be ready to roll out.
 New features or products also bring along a lot of questions.
 Plan how to answer them in the Support plan section.
 Determine who will be on point for each task that will make sure you’re ready for whatever comes next.
-Maybe it’s a good idea to create a training deck or hosting a free webinar that goes over how to use all your new product features.
+Maybe it’s a good idea to create a training deck or host a free webinar that goes over how to use all your new product features.
 List these action items here.

 Atlassian is an enterprise software company that develops products for software developers, project managers, and content management.